danielelozzi/SPEED/README.md

 - **Generate Plots**: Select which categories of plots you want to create.
 - **Generate Videos**: Compose highly customized videos with various overlays.
 - **View YOLO Results**: Load and view the quantitative results from the object detection.
+- **Generate enriched data on-the-fly** if you defined a custom AOI.

 ---